-As an ocean component, we used POP2 (Smith et al., 2010).
-Subgrid-scale mixing parameterization includes horizontal diffusion and viscosity and vertical mixing.
-For horizontal diffusion we chose an anisotropic mixing of momentum and the Gent and McWilliams (1990) parameterization, which forces the mixing of tracers to take place along isopycnic surfaces with activated submesoscale mixing.
-The main drawback in the Gent and McWilliams (1990) scheme is that it nearly doubles the running time with respect to other simpler schemes.
+As ocean component, we used POP2 (Smith et al., 2010).
+Subgrid scale mixing parametrization includes horizontal diffusion and viscosity and vertical mixing.
+For horizontal diffusion we chose an anisotropic mixing of momentum, and the Gent and Mcwilliams (1990) parameterization, which forces mixing of tracers to take place along isopycnic surfaces, with activated submesoscale mixing.
+The main drawback in the Gent and Mcwilliams (1990) scheme is that it nearly doubles the running time with respect to other simpler schemes.
 For vertical mixing, we chose the K-profile parameterization (KPP) of Large et al. (1994).
-In KPP mixing, the interior mixing coefficients (viscosity and diffusivity) are computed at all model interfaces on the grid as the sum of individual coefficients corresponding to a number of different physical processes.
+In the KPP mixing, interior mixing coefficient (viscosity and diffusivity) are computed at all model interfaces on the grid as the sum of individual coefficients corresponding to a number of different physical processes.
 The first coefficients are denoted as background diffusivity κ{ω} and background viscosity v{ω} (not to be confused with the "background" in assimilation terminology), which represents diapycnal mixing due to internal waves and other mechanisms in the mostly adiabatic ocean.
 Other coefficient are associated with shear instability mixing, convective instability, and diffusive convective instability.
 The background viscosity is allowed to vary with depth, but here we assumed a depth-constant vertical viscosity $\kappa{\omega} = \text{bckgrnd_vdc1}$, where bckgrnd_vdc1 is a model input parameter.
-The model then computes $\upsilon{\omega} = Pr\kappa{\omega}$, where Pr is the dimensionless Prandtl number (set to Pr = 10 in the model).
+The model then computes $v{\omega} = P_r \kappa{\omega}$, where P_r is the dimensionless Prandtl number (set to $P_r = 10$ in the model).

-As control variables in POP2 we chose the Gent- McWilliams isopycnic tracer diffusion parameter and the (constant with depth) KPP background viscosity, both with default values for the truth.
+As control variables in POP2 we chose the Gent-Williams isopycnic tracer diffusion parameter and the (constant with depth) KPP background viscosity, both with default values for the truth.
 A third control variable in POP2 was the total freshwater influx from the Greenland ice sheet, which we distributed homogeneously along the coast of Greenland and only at the ocean surface.

-4.4 Observations
+20 4.4 Observations

-The observational dataset is composed of point samples of climate averages for the last 20 years out of a total 60 years of integration time in a true simulation.
-The synthetic observations were located at the horizontal locations and 10 m of depth of the MARGO database, and the sampling characteristics reproduce those of MARGO.
+The observational dataset is composed of point samples of climate averages for the last 20 years out of a total 60 yr integration time of a true simulation.
+The synthetic observations were located at the horizontal locations and 10 m depth of the MARGO database, and the sampling characteristics reproduce those of the MARGO.
 The MARGO database is a synthesis of six different proxies and is considered to represent the combined expertise of at least a sizeable fraction of the LGM paleocommunity.
 The observational uncertainty was taken from the MARGO database as input to the assimilation, but we did not add any error to the synthetic observations.
-MARGO provides observations (or reconstructions) of near sea surface temperature (SST) for the Last Glacial Maximum (LGM).
-The proxy types on which the SST estimates are based are (a) microfossil based (planktonic foraminifera, diatom, dinoflagellate cyst, and radiolarian abundances) and (b) geochemical paleothermometers (alkenone unsaturation ratios $(U{37}^{K'})$ and planktonic foraminifera Mg / Ca).
-Details on the database are given in MARGO Project Members (2009).
+MARGO provides observations (or reconstructions) of near sea surface temperature (SST), for the Last Glacial Maximum (LGM).
+The proxy types on which the SST estimates are based are a) microfossil-based: planktonic foraminifera, diatom, dinoflagellate cyst and radiolarian abundances, and b) geochemical palaeothermometers: alkenones unsaturation ratios ($U{37}^{K'}$) and planktonic foraminifera Mg/Ca. Details of the database are given in MARGO Project Members (2009).